G-S9N6DX06CF

 One of the strangest possible sights you will see on an African Safari is that an overheated hippo looks as if it is sweating blood.

-These are mucus glands in their skin that contains a red pigment.
-This mucus acts as a very effective sunscreen.
+These are mucus glands in their skin that contain a red pigment.
+This mucus acts as an amazingly effective sunscreen.

-If you do your African safari on overcast cool weather days in summer or warm, sunny weather days in winter you are very likely to see them sunning themselves on riverbanks.
+If you do your African safari on overcast, cool days in summer or on warm, sunny days in winter, you are highly likely to see them sunning themselves on riverbanks.

 If you go on a guided night drive safari you can spot them grazing on land.